rebleo/programming4artists/README.md

  * Midterm Critique																	 20%
  * Final Critique																		 20%

-##### Reading:
-There will be a reading every week.
-Readings will be linked from the syllabus.

 ##### Blogs:
 You are required to maintain a blog for this class where you will post your homework to link to from the class wiki.
 Often times when making work with code, something might not be working the day of class.
 It is important to constantly document your process.
 If a sketch is not working during critique, the blog post is essential for us to see and comment on your process.
 There are many free options that will offer you enough storage space for the semester.
 I suggest [Wordpress](https://wordpress.com/) or [Medium](http://www.medium.com) but choose whatever platform you prefer.